rose-compiler/rose/docs/CMakeModernizationPlan.md

 ### 8. Maintain Backward Compatibility

-**Current state:** Some projects may depend on the existing `FindRose.cmake` module or the `rose-config` script.
+**Current state:** Some projects may depend on the existing `rose-config` script and/or its configuration files.

 **Proposed change:** Keep these existing mechanisms working but deprecate them with clear migration guidance.
 Gradually phase them out over multiple release cycles.

 **Benefits:**
 - Existing ROSE users aren't forced to immediately update their build systems